 Since then, Chip and Joanna have become two of the most recognizable faces in interior design and home remodeling.
-Their retail property, Magnolia Market and Magnolia Silos, has helped transform Waco, Texas into a bustling new tourist destination.
-It most likely also increased attendance at Baylor University, the couples beloved alma mater.
-Vacation rental property the Magnolia House, their quarterly magazine the Magnolia Journal, the Magnolia Story book, have also helped increase the HGTV stars' yearly incomes.
-Along with their renovation business, their now have a team that sells homes across Waco, Austin, Dallas and beyond via Magnolia Homes and their own real estate agency, Magnolia Realty.
+Their retail properties, Magnolia Market and Magnolia Silos have helped transform Waco, Texas, into a bustling new tourist destination.
+It most likely also increased attendance at Baylor University, the couple's beloved alma mater.
+Vacation rental property, the Magnolia House, their quarterly magazine the Magnolia Journal, the Magnolia Story book, their Magnolia Table restaurant, and cookbook have also helped increase the HGTV stars' yearly incomes.
+Along with their renovation business, they now have a team that sells homes across Waco, Austin, Dallas, and beyond via Magnolia Homes and their own real estate agency, Magnolia Realty.

-If not wasn't enough, the design dream team didn't stop there.
-They have their own line of Target home decor items, "Heart and Hand with Magnolia", and Joanna even has a line of items currently available at Anthropologie.
+If that wasn't enough, the design dream team didn't stop there.
+They have their own line of Target home decor items, "Heart and Hand with Magnolia," and Joanna even has a line of items currently available at Anthropologie.

-In early 2019, the couple announced that they're launching a multi-platform media company, including a cable network and TV Everywhere app.
+The couple is launching a multi-platform media company, including a cable network (Magnolia Network) and TV Everywhere app.
+(The network will debut in October.)
 The company even has plans to launch a subscription streaming service.
 The company is a joint venture between HGTV's parent company Discovery Inc. and Chip and Joanna's home and lifestyle brand, Magnolia.